-Appropriate Management of the Nonwilderness Areas on the Islands and Waters within the Park Boundary

-This issue focuses on what changes should occur, if any, in the visitor experience opportunities, resource conditions, and facilities on the islands and portions of the islands that are not designated wilderness.
+Appropriate Management of the Nonwilderness Areas on the Islands and Waters within the Park Boundary facilities on the islands and portions of the islands that are not designated wilderness.
 These areas, such as Sand Island and Stockton-Presque Isle, are among the most popular areas in the park.
 Basswood and Sand islands were not included in the designated wilderness in order for the National Park Service to have flexibility in the future to possibly provide limited developments to address a variety of visitor needs and experiences that wilderness designation would preclude.
 Long Island also was not included in the designated wilderness.